By Robert Schinetsky

-When battling symptoms of depression, it’s likely that an individual isn’t eating in accordance with their fitness goals, nor are they sleeping sufficiently, or able to muster their usual amount of intensity when training.
+When battling symptoms of depression, likely, an individual isn’t eating in accordance with their fitness goals, nor are they sleeping sufficiently, or able to muster their usual amount of intensity when training.

-Due to this combination of factors, it’s very likely that you can lose strength and become weaker in the gym when battling bouts of depression.
+Due to this combination of factors, you can likely lose strength and become weaker in the gym when battling bouts of depression.